Friendly Parks for All

 - Additional seating and resting places

-- Improved paths and improved safe access to the pond at Barnes Green, entrance/exit markers and a meeting point to aid navigation and help orientate yourself within the park
+- Improved paths and improved access, entrance/exit markers and a meeting point to aid navigation and help orientate yourself within the park

 - Signage and routes marked with specially designed way finders